jorge-leon/femto/docs/flisp.md

 *script_dir*
 The string stored in *library_path*

-A pointer to an *Interpreter* struct is returned, which is used to operate the interpreter.

-The other arguments to `lisp_new()` are:

-*size*
-Memory size to allocate for the Lisp objects.
-This is divided into two pages for garbage collection.
-Only one page is used by the interpreter at any moment.

 *input*
 Default input stream.
 If *input* is set to `NULL`, the input stream has